PRODUCTION NUMBER: 1400

 All discs from the Hisato Masuyama collection.
 Thanks Hisato!

 The Pirate was the first Garland film to get a soundtrack album.
-Technically Till Till The Clouds Roll By was first, but Judy was merely a guest star featured with two songs.
+Technically Till Till The Clouds Roll By was first, but Judy was merely a guest star with just two songs.
 The Pirate is a Judy Garland film through and through.
 The soundtrack as released by MGM Records was abridged due to the constraints of the standard albums of the day.
 It features abridged versions of some numbers, and a markedly different version of “Love of My Life” than that heard in the final film.
 Although part of the pre-recording of the “Voodoo” outtake appeared on the 1976 “Cut!
 Outtakes from Hollywood’s Greatest Musicals” LP and an expanded CD released in 1990 by Sony/CBS Special Products, the complete soundtrack with outtakes did not appear until the 2002 Rhino Records CD.
 All of the surviving Garland pre-recording sessions (material used for the 2002 CD) first appeared on the 1996 laserdisc “Judy Garland – the Golden Years at MGM.”
 You can get more details about all soundtrack releases of The Pirate at The Judy Garland Online Discography or by clicking on the album and CD images above and below.